-According to one industry report, over the last three years automation has seen three out of four Australian businesses hire people with different skill sets.
+Over the last few years, automation has seen three out of four Australian businesses hire people with different skill sets.
 That’s not necessarily a bad thing.
 Automation means machines do the boring, repetitive tasks, while people handle the interesting stuff.

 However, this means your skills need to continually evolve to meet the demands of today’s – and tomorrow’s – workplace.